Death in children's literature: Early humor

 Often death has even been the subject of jokes, such as in the various versions of The Girl with the Green Ribbon in which a young girl wears a green ribbon around her neck and a young boy asks her about it, but she puts him off.
 The two grow up together and eventually marry with the boy/man often asking her about the ribbon, but she continues to disregard the subject as "not important" or "not the right time".
 Finally when they are very old, she consents to have him untie the ribbon, and her head falls off.

+Mark Twain's "The Story of the Bad Little Boy" and "The Story of the Good Little Boy" satirize Christian morality tales written for children; the former detailing the life of a boy who cheats, steals, and lies, but ultimately grows up to be rich and successful without any repercussions for his actions, while the latter involves a boy who follows the morals in his "Sunday-school books" and receives unintended consequences for his good behavior, culminating in his untimely demise in a nitroglycerin-induced explosion along with "fourteen or fifteen dogs".

 In Alice's Adventures in Wonderland, she jokes that if she falls and dies, she will be "quite a story back home".
 There is also the Mother Goose rhyme in which Humpty Dumpty falls and dies, because he is an egg that breaks and can not be re-built.